Campaign of the Month: October 2017

 What this means, other than a primer on what to expect, is that you should, unless playing a sociopath, be playing a character that is, you know, horrified.
 What form that horror takes is largely going to depend on the character you are playing, but you should take the opportunity to explore how that horror affects them.
 How it changes them.
 This is deeply personal horror the likes of which you’ll rarely get to explore in another setting or game, due to the medium we play in.
 You have the opportunity rarely afforded to you.
 Enjoy it.
 Play it up.
 But know what it is.

-GM’s Commentary: This is critical.
-I firmly believe that vampirism is a curse and that getting Embraced is an awful, horrible thing to happen to anyone.
-Vampires can fight against their Beasts and try to retain their Humanity (that’s the whole point of the game, after all), but it’s a hard and uphill battle.
-Most vampires eventually lose it.
+GM’s Commentary: This is pretty spot-on.
+The setting’s interpretation of vampirism is that the Embrace is a curse and an awful thing to happen to anyone.
+Vampires can fight against their Beasts and try to retain their humanity (that’s the whole point of the game, after all), but it’s a hard and uphill battle.
+The older a vampire gets, the more likely they are to lose it.
+Most elders have lost it.

 Check your Bag(gage) at the Door

 GM’s Commentary: My take on Vampire probably errs more towards the “conservative” end of the GMing spectrum than some players may be accustomed to.
-Blood bonds stick for Embraced ghouls, Kindred won’t teach clan-exclusive Disciplines like Thaumaturgy without substantial favors, frenzy and Humanity rolls are regularly called for, elders won’t tolerate disrespect from neonates, knowing about obscure Disciplines like Koldunic Sorcery requires substantial dots in Occult, and so on and so forth.
+Blood bonds stick for Embraced ghouls, Kindred won’t teach clan-exclusive Disciplines like Thaumaturgy or Vicissitude on a lark, frenzy rolls are regularly called for, elders won’t tolerate disrespect from neonates, knowing about diablerie or obscure Disciplines like Setite Sorcery takes Occult dots to match, and so on and so forth.
 I think all of this stuff is pretty in-line with the way White Wolf envisioned Vampire’s setting, but I have met players who either didn’t feel so or simply didn’t prefer that type of game.

-So, the title here is a bit of a lie, because generally speaking most other players will care about your character’s story, but at its core this point is mostly a reminder that you control your PC’s fate, and that if you aren’t taking actions that benefit them, if you aren’t invested in them, and if you don’t guide them down the right paths, they’re going to meet a shitty end and probably suffer along the way, whether as a mortal or a vampire.
+So, the title here is a bit of a lie, because generally speaking most other players will care about your character’s story, but at its core this point is mostly a reminder that you control your PC’s fate, and that if you aren’t taking actions that benefit them, if you aren’t invested in them, and if you don’t guide them down the right paths, they’re going to meet a shitty end and probably suffer along the way.
 If you don’t think that Cal plays for keeps, take a look at Emmett’s, Lavine’s, Baptiste’s, Mike’s, and Julien’s storylines.
 Poor choices or a failure to look out for your character’s interests can result in them getting (among other things) maimed, dismembered, raped, not Embraced, blood bonded, murdered, and/or executed, and with a quickness.

 This is one that has tripped up a few players.
-The nature of the Storytelling System used in Blood and Bourbon promotes embracing setbacks as sources of both XP and new plot twists.
+The nature of the Decanter rules used in Blood & Bourbon promotes embracing setbacks as sources of both Story Points (Willpower) and new plot twists.
 Tons of interesting plots have been kicked off by botches that took stories in completely different directions and many a mundane scene into something far more dramatic.
 You can, and should embrace these events as a player, even while your PC struggles to overcome the adversity created.
 That said, and this is the most common sticking point, know when you can afford to do so, and when you can’t.

 Calder doesn’t pull punches.
 He isn’t going to always give you an out if you dig your hole too deeply for yourself, and sometimes the way out you find for yourself isn’t going to be one that comes without cost to your character.
-If you keep falling down a rabbit hole of botches and things keep getting worse, you need to consider spending Willpower to break free and turn things around.
+If you keep falling down a rabbit hole of botches and things keep getting worse, you need to consider spending Story Points to break free and turn things around.
 It is entirely possible to dig yourself into a hole that you cannot get out of in this game.
 Unlike many settings and GMs/Storytellers, Cal is willing to let you fail.
 So be aware when you can afford to have bad things happen.
 Make good choices.
-If you’re at 1/10 Vitae and carrying a ton of damage, that’s probably not a good time to accept a Beat for a botched hunting roll.
+If you’re at 10 Hunger and carrying Injured -5, that’s probably a good time to spend Story Points when you roll a botch.

 This isn’t intended as a direct rebuke of characters that align against Vidal faction, because, indeed, the game could use new characters that aligned with some of the other factions (especially the Baron’s).
 That said, know what you’re getting into when you pick a direct fight with the establishment in New Orleans, or any other Kindred city.
 In particular, understand that they hold all the cards, guard all the doors, and have all the power in the world to decide not only if you are punished if you fail and how you are punished if you fail, but also how you are punished even if you succeed.
 They are the sole authority that can have you legitimately executed, full stop.
 They command the greatest resources and wield almost all of the levers of power.